 Yes!
 This recipe is at the base for many of my cupcake recipes, including these Hostess Cupcake Copycat recipe that is also top 9 free!

 Tips for the BEST Chocolate Cake

 Gluten free and allergy friendly baking requires a few extra tips to make sure that you get beautiful and delicious results each and every time.

 Make sure you pre-heat your oven for at least 15 minutes before baking.
-Oven temperatures by design allow for fluxuations in temperatures and. oftentimes will signal an oven is to temperature long before it is truly pre-heated.
+Oven temperatures by design allow for fluctuations in temperatures and oftentimes will signal an oven is to temperature long before it is truly pre-heated.
 Use an oven thermometer to watch.
-Dark pans seems to bake better than lighter pans.
-The darker heavier pans conduct heat much better than thin aluminum ones.
-Allow for batters to rest for 5 minutes when baking gluten free.
-This allows for the dough/batter to hydrate and results in a better finished bake!
-But don’t let them sit much longer than that or you can lose the chemical reaction of baking soda and acidic ingredients, causing your cakes and cupcakes to sink.

 What Sizes Will I Get with this Chocolate Cake??